05 Aug Low Back Tightness Causes, Routines, and Fixes

 How To Manage Low Back Tightness

-Like we mentioned earlier, the best way to manage low back tightness is to treat it comprehensively.
+The best way to manage low back tightness is to treat it comprehensively.
 However, the beauty of a comprehensive approach is there are options and in today’s’ world people like options!
 With low back issues, there are different methods to get the same solution.
-I like to give the analogy of 4+5 gets you the same outcome as 6+3, it’s just a different journey you take.
+We like to give the analogy of 4+5 gets you the same outcome as 6+3, it’s just a different journey you take.
 For a lot of people, one journey may fit better than another depending on the persons’ lifestyle habits and behaviors, activity level, occupation/job, previous experiences, beliefs, exercise experience, and more.
 Below we outline a few steps that can help you with your journey to combat low back tightness!

 Before you scroll down to read more, make sure you’re taking advantage of the low hanging fruit.
 Below are questions that you should be asking yourself because they don’t require any special talents, but they can go a long way for your back health.